ETRobocon2017-TeamD/balanc3r-for-ev3way-et/README.md

 # balanc3r-for-ev3way

 Robot balancing program for EV3way-ET.
-This library made by Python.
+This program made by Python.